AsterLaoWhy/AsterLaoWhy/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on NLP/Stock prediction models/Pokemon identifier
+- 🔭 I’m currently working on Text sentiment analysis/Stock prediction models/Pokemon identifier
 <!--
 **AsterLaoWhy/AsterLaoWhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🌱 I’m currently learning ...